TrampolineRTOS/trampoline/examples/msp430x/small/msp430fr5969/launchpad/blink/README.md

 This application is a simple periodic example wich toggles the green led (LD3 - pin 13) of the board.
 Have a look into "blink.oil" file.

-The system is based scheduled with a 1ms SysTick "SystemCounter".
+The SystemCounter is at 1ms.

 The task "blink" toggles the GREEN led when executed.
 This is not scheduled when the program starts.